How Much Does It Cost to Start a Web Development Agency in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Web Development Agency, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($11,760 median startup cost), Wisconsin offers lower costs for a Web Development Agency.
+Wisconsin is close to the national average for Web Development Agency startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($11,280 median startup cost), Wisconsin offers lower costs for a Web Development Agency.

 Common Mistakes to Avoid